How to Organize a Team in 5 Easy Steps

 Here is how you can use the best methods, systems, and technologies to organize a team that can accomplish any task… even the one that seemed impossible.

-Developing a product that people like is not easy.
+Developing a product that people like is difficult.
 It is twice as hard to do with a team that lacks integrity.
 Most of the times that is the main reason IT companies keep losing clients.
-How to organize a team that seems extremely chaotic and shows signs of recovery, you might wonder.
+How to organize a team that seems chaotic and shows signs of recovery, you might wonder.
 Well, the truth is, there is no secret.
-You need a system that will help resolve problems and prevent them from happening in the future.
+You need a system that will help resolve problems and prevent them from happening.

 Of course, it might take some time for you to organize a team that functions productively.
 But there is hope for everyone — no matter how bad you think the situation is.
-This simple guideline will help you start improving the operation of your team with 5 easy steps.
+This simple guideline will help you improve the operation of your team with 5 easy steps.

 1. Choose the tool

 Trello is the best solution for visual thinkers.
-It is the one that we use the most in our team and we find it really helpful.
+It is the one we use the most in our team and we find it really helpful.
 The platform is intuitive and easy-to-learn.
-It is the choice for the teams who do not have much experience in project management and are looking for a simple solution to fix their problems.
+It is the choice for the teams who have little experience in project management and are looking for a simple solution to fix their problems.

 Asana is a pretty intuitive and straightforward system as well that can help you organize a team.
 It is used by many software and marketing teams around the world.
 The platform is the best choice for the people who prefer lists over visual boards.